mruby/mruby/doc/guides/mrbgems.md

 ## Usage

-By default mrbgems is currently deactivated.
-As soon as you add a GEM to your build configuration (i.e. *build_config.rb*), mrbgems will be activated and the extension integrated.

-To add a GEM into the *build_config.rb* add the following line for example:
+You have to activate mrbgems explicitly in your build configuration.
+To add a GEM, add the following line to your build configuration file, for example:

 ```ruby
 conf.gem '/path/to/your/gem/dir'
 ```

 You can also use a relative path which would be relative from the mruby root:

 ```ruby
 conf.gem 'examples/mrbgems/ruby_extension_example'
 ```